clicepfl/clicketing/README.md

 - `JWT_SECRET`: private key used to sign sessions.
 Required.
 - `ADMIN_TOKEN`: Admin panel password.
 Required.
+- `DIRECTUS_TOKEN`: Token to access the directus instance.
+Required.
 - `SESSION_LIFE`: The duration of a session, in milliseconds.
 Defaults to 1 day.